On Supersymmetric D-brane probes in 4d $\mathcal{N}=2$ $\text{AdS}_2\times\mathbf{S}^2$ Attractors: Supersymmetric Static Probes

 A symmetric manifold is an homogeneous space $G/H$ such that the algebras $\mathfrak{h}$ of $H$, $\mathfrak{l}$ of $G/H$ and $\mathfrak{g}$ of $G$ satisfy

 One of the (many) interesting aspects of this class of spaces is that out of a coset representative of $G/H$ we may readily build several other objects such as a vielbein basis and the associated connection 1-form.
-Thus, calling $T_I$, $M_i$ and $P_a$ the generators of $\mathfrak{g}$, $\mathfrak{h}$ and $\mathfrak{l}$ (we split the indices as $I = (a,i)$), and given a coset representative of $G/H$
+Let $T_I$, $M_i$ and $P_a$ denote the generators of $\mathfrak{g}$, $\mathfrak{h}$ and $\mathfrak{l}$, respectively, with indices split as $I = (a,i)$.
+Then, given a coset representative of $G/H$

 one can obtain the $\mathfrak{g}$-valued Maurer-Cartan 1-form